Is Hemp sustainable?

 Hemp has a long history of human use, dating back thousands of years.
 The plant is believed to have originated in Central Asia and was used by ancient civilizations for a variety of purposes.
 Hemp fibers were used to make clothing, rope, and paper, and the seeds were used as a food source.

 The use of hemp spread throughout the world, with evidence of its cultivation found in China, India, and Europe.
 Hemp was widely used in colonial America, with farmers required by law to grow the crop.
-Hemp was used to make paper, clothing, and other goods, and its fibers were even used to create ropes and sails for ships.
+Hemp was used to making paper, clothing, and other goods, and its fibers were even used to create ropes and sails for ships.

 During the 20th century, however, hemp cultivation was heavily restricted and, in some cases, banned due to its association with marijuana and the war on drugs.
 It wasn’t until the 2018 Farm Bill in the United States that hemp was legalized once again, paving the way for the development of a growing hemp industry.